heshutao0420/cup/README.md

 # Example
-The file example needed to run is provided under the "example" folder.
+The file example needed to run is provided under the "example" or "feature selection" folder.